andreaferretti/csvtools/README.md

 by a macro.
 This macro assumes that `T` is a flat type, meaning that its members are either numbers, dates (`TimeInfo`) or strings.

+The library is updated on Nim devel.
+For Nim up to 0.13, use version 0.1.0 of csvtools.

 [Api documentation](http://unicredit.github.io/csvtools/)

 Examples